Real Estate Prices and Overview

 Notable & Unique: Modes of Transportation

-the E 30th St / N Shadeland Ave neighborhood commuting on a bicycle to and
+revealed that the E 30th St / N Shadeland Ave neighborhood is a fantastic

 Notable & Unique: People

-that the E 30th St / N Shadeland Ave neighborhood has more single mother
+E 30th St / N Shadeland Ave neighborhood about it; they already know.
+18.8%

 Notable & Unique: Real Estate